 Figure 2(a) shows the same situation as Figure 1(B), which is a perfect planetary greenhouse.
 In this case, however, it is heated by an amount of energy “W”, which is coming from the sun.
 The planet receives solar radiation in the amount of “W” from the sun, and longwave radiation “W” from the atmospheric shell.
 The surface temperature is thus 2W.
 All energy flows are in Watts/square metre (W/m2).

 Figure 2(b) adds two losses.
 The first is the reflection from the Earth’s albedo (Wo – W).
 This is energy which never enters the system and is reflected back into space.
 We are still getting the same energy entering the system (W).
 The second loss Lr is from radiation which goes from the surface to space through the “atmospheric window”.
 Because of the second loss, the surface of the Earth does not get as warm as in a perfect system.
 In a perfect system, the temperature of the surface is 2W.
 But including the radiation loss Lr, the surface temperature drops to 2W – 2Lr.

 Figure 2(c) adds another loss La, which is the solar radiation which is absorbed by the shell.
 This cuts the radiation hitting the surface down to W – La.
 Including this loss, the surface temperature is 2W – 2Lr – La.

 Figure 2(d) adds the final loss.
 This is Lt, the thermal loss.
-It is the sensible energy (heat) and latent energy (evaporation) which is transported from the surface to the shell by convection.
+It is the sensible energy (energy you can feel) and latent energy (evaporation) which is transported from the surface to the shell by convection.
 Including all of these losses, the surface temperature of the Earth is 2W – 2Lr – La – Lt.

 Now, why can’t the Earth be modeled in this manner?
 A look at the size of the various losses shows why.
 Here is the canonical global energy budget, called the “Kiehl/Trenberth” budget, or the K/T budget.